AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 ---
 unique-page-id: 37355835
-description: Touchpoint Fields - Bizible - Product Documentation
+description: Touchpoint Fields - Marketo Measure - Product Documentation
 title: Touchpoint Fields
 exl-id: d6c2bd60-5341-4a52-939a-942afc093306
 ---
 # Touchpoint Fields {#touchpoint-fields}

-Historically, when customers onboard with Bizible and in the case where we don’t have a direct tagging integration, our Customer Success team educates our customers on how to appropriately tag their landing pages so they utilize the correct UTM format and we can resolve their ads.
-Some of these customers don’t use UTMs but rather use their own tagging parameters, which means it can be very time-consuming to edit all of their landing pages across all of their ad networks with a new tagging structure that Bizible enforces.
+Historically, when customers onboard with Marketo Measure and in the case where we don’t have a direct tagging integration, our Customer Success team educates our customers on how to appropriately tag their landing pages so they utilize the correct UTM format and we can resolve their ads.
+Some of these customers don’t use UTMs but rather use their own tagging parameters, which means it can be very time-consuming to edit all of their landing pages across all of their ad networks with a new tagging structure that Marketo Measure enforces.
 In order to adapt to their tagging structure, we now accept custom parameters that can be mapped with our rule definitions.
 The goal is to adapt to customers' use of their custom tracking parameters so we don't have to require them to change their URL structure.

 >[!AVAILABILITY]
 >